 New survey data shows the largest drop among police, with trust falling by nearly 10 points.

 According to the latest results from an ongoing survey of Americans’ opinions about the COVID-19 pandemic, Americans’ trust is fraying in their institutions’ ability to respond — especially with regard to the police, in whom trust has fallen by 8% since April.

-The survey, conducted by IPR political scientist James Druckman as part of a consortium of four universities that includes Northwestern, Harvard, Northeastern, and Rutgers, spanned the period both before and after the start of protests against police brutality over the death of George Floyd.
+The survey, conducted by IPR political scientist James Druckman in May 2020 as part of a consortium of four universities that includes Northwestern, Harvard, Northeastern, and Rutgers, spanned the period both before and after the start of protests against police brutality over the death of George Floyd.

 Druckman said that “The survey fielding period started before mass protests began, but ended once the protests had spread though the nation and world.
 We, thus, are able to pinpoint the effects of the protests.
 The results make clear that the protests lead individuals to become more suspect of police, even with regards to the ability of the policy to handle COVID related issues.
 We also find differences, predictably, across different groups.”